OTT Advertising—Everything You Need to Know About Over the Top

 The highest bidder will win the advertising slot, and their ad will be displayed during the specified ad slot.
 The entire process is automated and happens in only a fraction of a second.
 This allows for real-time optimization and the ability to adjust bids and targeting parameters on the fly.

 But there’s only so much premium inventory in the OTT space.
 This means speed is a chief objective in programmatic OTT — fractions of a second makes the difference between securing vital media and losing it to a competitor.
-Madhive CEO Adam Helfgott explains in Adweek
+Madhive CEO Adam Helfgott explains in Adweek:

 “The race for CTV’s finite premium inventory makes it even more important to be able to make decisions as quickly as possible.”